Delta-Apps-LLC/togetherly/togetherly/lib/providers/README.md

 ## Providers that Maintain and Transform State

-A provider that both consumes the state of other providers and maintains state of its own is made available to widgets via a `ChangeNotifierProxyProvider` widget.
+A provider that both consumes the state of other providers and maintains state of its own is made available to widgets via a `SimpleChangeNotifierProxyProvider` widget.
 Like providers that only maintain state, these providers should extend the `ChangeNotifier` mixin.

 In most ways, these providers resemble a combination of the other two kinds of providers.
 However, there are a couple of differences: